journeyhorizon/coding-convention-and-guidelines/Front-End-Convention.md

 6. Unzip the favicons.zip archive and replace the default icons and files in public/static/icons/ with the new icons
 7. Replace the default HTML snippet in public/index.html with the snippet from the generator.
   Note: Remove the manifest link from the snippet as we have a default manifest with extra data compared to the generated one.
 You can edit the default file as you wish.
 8. The map marker icon in the listing can be found in **public/static/icons/map-marker-32x32.png**.
-The dimensions should be 32x32 pixels, so the **favicon-32x32.png** file can be used to replace the map icon.
+The dimensions should be 32x32 pixels, so the **favicon-32x32.png** file can be used to copy and rename the new one to **map-marker-32x32.png** to create a map icon.

 ```html
 <link rel="apple-touch-icon" sizes="180x180" href="/apple-touch-icon.png">